michmattera/HerBody/TESTING.md

     </details>

-3. Refresh confirmation page : Developer found out that if the user does not click on cancel or confirm but just refresh the page, the page refresh and it says an error occurred, while in the same time the booking is saved and then appear in the booking list.
-Developer tried to change booking form and booking confirmation , but it was bringing to another issue, were the booking was not brought anymore in the page.
-Developer did not have time to fix it.
+3. Refresh confirmation page: Developer found out that if the user does not click on cancel or confirm but just refreshes the page, the page refresh and says an error occurred, while at the same time, the booking is saved and then appears in the booking list.
+The developer tried to change the booking form and booking confirmation, but it was brought to another issue, were the booking was not brought up anymore in the page.
+The developer did not have time to fix it.

     <details>
     <summary>Refresh bug</summary>